Why Do Some Women Fantasise About Sex With Their Exes?

 One commenter said that she has a friend who always compares her new lovers to an ex:

 “I do however have a friend who constantly has fantasies about her ex.
 No matter who she is with or what she is doing, she remembers the best sex of her life with that ex (and she gets a lot of sex!)
 She puts it down to chemistry.

 “She said even when they went out and did completely non sexual activities – that the chemistry left only one thing in her mind.
 Something she hadn’t experienced with anyone else!”

-Another revealed that she has dreams of her ex even though she doesn’t like him:
+Another revealed that she has dreams of her ex and having sex with their exes even though she doesn’t like him: